jsom1/jsom1.github.io/_walkthroughs/Bolt.md

 ![eddie email]({{https://jsom1.github.io/}}/_images/htb_bolt_eddiemail.png)
 </div>

 The password management server is *passbolt*, and apparently eddie should have a backup of his private key to access the server.
 He also downloaded the extension for passbolt in his browser.
 Let's look at */home/eddie/.config/google-chrome/Default/Local Extension Settings/didegimhafipceonhjepacocaffmoppf*.
-Note that since Python isn't installed, we can't use it to spawn a bash shell and the one we have is inconvenient (it doesn't have auto complete for example.
+Note that since Python isn't installed, we can't use it to spawn a bash shell and the one we have is inconvenient (it doesn't have auto complete for example).
 Edit: autocompletion comes from a package called *bash-completion* (in my opinion it should be installed by default).
-We can check if it is installed with the command *dkpg -l | grep bash-completion*.
+We can check if it is installed with the command *dkpg -l \| grep bash-completion*.
 If it is not installed, we can install it with *apt install -y bash-completion*.
 It might be necessary restart the terminal.
 I tried to connect with SSH and it worked.
 It's not necessary but makes it easier.
 There, there's a log file (*000003.log*) that we can inspect:

 <div class="img_container">
 ![private key]({{https://jsom1.github.io/}}/_images/htb_bolt_pkey.png)